 “We went on Dragon’s Den in August 2008 because we wanted to show people how our product works,” says Neil Westwood, managing director of Magic Whiteboard.
 That approach certainly paid off as Deborah Meaden and Theo Paphitis invested £100,000 in the business.
 And being able to market themselves with the line “as seen on Dragon’s Den” has certainly helped.

-Four years on and Neil says that Magic Whiteboard is one of Theo’s best investments “by a long shot”.
-He reveals, “We’ve paid out one dividend already and we’re paying out another soon.”
+Six years on and Neil says that Magic Whiteboard is one of Theo’s best investments “by a long shot”.

 The company’s core product is Magic Whiteboards.
 “It is a replacement for a flipchart.
 You can tear it off and put it on the wall — it sticks to any flat surface — and you can use it as a whiteboard, writing on it, erasing and reusing it,” explains Neil.